Flabbyaxe272/recipebook/docs/recipeBook/dinnner-and-lunches/Baked Steak.md

 - 1/2 c.
 Chopped onion

 - Mushroom Sauce
   - 1 lb.
 Mushrooms, washed, trimmed, and sliced.[^mushroom]
   - 2 Tbsp Butter
   - 1 Tbsp Worcestershire sauce
   - 1/4 c.
 Bottled chili sauce
   - 1 c. heavy whipping cream

 ***

-### Instructions:
+## Instructions

 1. Turn on the oven to broil on high heat, and broil steak until seared on both sides.
 2. Combine the butter, chili sauces, Worcestershire, and onion.
 3. Pour mixture over steak and bake uncovered at 400° for about 25 minutes.[^time]